jkahn117/public-bikes/README.md

 To run the public-bikes sample application, you will need to:

 1. Select an AWS Region into which you will deploy services.
 Be sure that all required services (AWS Lambda, Amazon API Gateway, Amazon ElastiCache, Amazon DynamoDB) are available in the Region you select.
-2. Confirm your [installation](http://docs.aws.amazon.com/cli/latest/userguide/installing.html#install-bundle-other-os) of the AWS CLI is properly [configured](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-quick-configuration) with credentials that have administrator access to your AWS account.
+2. Confirm your [installation](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) of the latest AWS CLI (at least version 1.11.21).
+3. Confirm the CLI is properly [configured](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-quick-configuration) with credentials that have administrator access to your AWS account.

 Locally, you will also need Node.js installed with NPM.
-After cloing the repository, execute the following commands to install dependencies:
+After cloning the repository, execute the following commands to install dependencies:

 ```
 $ cd <CLONE_DIRECTORY>/server